 Soon be 65?
-First: The Social Security system no longer automatically enrolls individuals in MediCARE.
-Thus, I recommend calling your local Social Security Office for an appointment to sign up - not through the 800#.
+The Social Security system no longer automatically enrolls individuals in MediCARE.
+I recommend calling your local Social Security Office for a face to face appointment to sign up - vs calling the 800#.

-MediCARE's Part B only pays 80% of the allowed amount for your physician and other outpatient treatment!
+MediCARE's Part B pays just 80% of the allowed amount for your physician and outpatient treatment!
 What to do?
 Buy a Medicare Health plan to cover your 20%.
 It can be a big risk!

 - Supplement Plan A has the least coverage.
-Plan B includes more, etc. Plan F is the most comprehensive.
+Supplement B includes more.
+F provides full coverage.

-- Plan N has a small deductible, a $20 co-pay for office visits, and a $50 co-pay for emergency room visits.
-This cost sharing results in a lower monthly cost than the full coverage Plan F.
+- Supplement N has a lower monthly cost than F. You pay Part B's small deductible, a $20 co-pay for office visits, and a $50 co-pay for emergency room visits.

-- Supplements are very popular with individuals who want the flexibility to receive medical treatment no matter what state they are in.
-A recent survey of enrolled individuals found 9 out of 10 reported they were happy with their coverage.
+- You can receive medical treatment from any MediCARE provider, no matter what state you are in, which provides flexibility?
+A recent survey of enrolled individuals found 9 out of 10 reported they were happy with their Medicare Supplement coverage.

-MediCARE's Part A or Part B does not cover normal outpatient prescription medications.
-Thus, to gain help in paying for outpatient medications you need to enroll in a Medicare Prescription Drug Plan (PDP).
-It's MediCARE's Part D. Enrolling when you first sign up for Medicare is important.
-A penalty will be applied if you do not enroll or don't have what is called credible prescription coverage, such as an employer plan.
+MediCARE's Part A, or Part B, or a Supplement do not cover normal outpatient prescription medications.
+What to do?
+Gain help in paying for your outpatient medications by enrolling in a Medicare Prescription Drug Plan (PDP).
+It's MediCARE's Part D. Enrolling is important!
+If you don't sign up for a Part D plan a penalty will be applied unless you have what is called credible prescription coverage such as an employer plan.

 Second- Medicare Advantage (MA).
-These plans are MediCARE's Part C:
+These plans are MediCARE's Part C. Some points:

-- Individuals receive their medical treatment through the MA companies network of providers and pay co-pays for physician visits, emergency room visits, outpatient surgery, and for a certain number of days if hospitalized.
-This co-pay cost sharing is limited since the plan's include an annual maximum out of pocket (MOP).
+- Individuals have co-pays when they receive medical treatment through the MA companies network of providers.
+Co-pay cost sharing is however limited with the plan's annual maximum out of pocket (MOP) provision.

 - MA companies have a yearly contract with MediCARE and receive a fixed monthly payment for each person who enrolls.
-Most include coverage for Part D prescription expenses.
-This makes them a MAPD plan.
+Most also include coverage for Part D prescription expenses.
+This makes them a MAPD plan and easy to use.

-- Companies offering Medicare Advantage in Connecticut include more extensive preventive care then in original MediCARE.
+- Companies offering Medicare Advantage in Connecticut include more extensive preventive care, such as an annual physical, then in original MediCARE.

 - MA plans are usually more economical than buying a MediGap plan plus a Part D plan.
 Thus, they are of interest to many individuals.

-Another way to lower a Medicare Health plan's monthly premium and limit your cost sharing is to select the Medicare Supplement High Deductible ($2,140 in 2014) option.
+Another way to lower the monthly premium for a Medicare Health plan and reduce your cost sharing is to select the High Deductible Medicare Supplement ($2,140 in 2014).
 Together with a Part D plan for medications the monthly cost is lower than some MA plans.

-Protect your financial situation when traveling out of the US?
+Protect your finances when traveling out of the US?

 Special travel coverage is needed to protect the investment you made in a vacation or business trip.
-Plan's include trip cancellation or interruption; lost baggage; medical evacuation; and more.
-You can review the details and the cost for a Trip Protector plan and enroll online.
+You gain certainty in case of trip cancellation or interruption; lost baggage; medical evacuation; and more.
+The details on the Trip Protection plan can be reviewed here.
+You can also enroll online.

 Interested in coverage for a short time?